 2. Cuticle cutting

 Cuticles actually serve a purpose: protecting your nail bed.
 If removed, you’re once again opening yourself up to infection.
 Just ask your pedicurist to push the cuticle back, instead.
+Or better yet, leave your cuticle alone entirely.
+Even a gentle push back leaves more of your nail bed exposed to the germs that you want to avoid.

 3. Spa Baths